 A Herron student will spend approximately \$1,300 on books and supplies during a school year.
 Modest lab fees are charged for materials used in certain studio classes.
-These fees are subject to change.
-Please request current information from Herron Student Services Office or visit www.bursar.iupui.edu.
+A Herron program fee is assessed to all Herron students based on the number of credit hours taken each semester.
+The lab and program fees are subject to change.
+Please request current information from the Bursar's Web site at www.bursar.iupui.edu.